mlinfra-io/mlinfra/docs/user_guide/stack_config/index.md

 !!! info

-    The `name` of the config must not exceed _37 characters_ otherwise an error would be thrown at the `platinfra terraform --action=apply` time.
+    The `name` of the config must not exceed _37 characters_ otherwise an error would be thrown at the `mlinfra terraform --action=apply` time.

 ### [provider](provider.md)